 Once the annotation is completed you are able to visualize your results with Charts.

 On the Main Sequence Table, right-click on a sequence to open the Single Sequence Menu.
-Select Make Graph of GO-Mapping with Annotation Score to visualize the annotation on the GO DAG for that sequence.
+Select GO-Mapping Graph with Annotation Score to visualize the annotation on the GO DAG for that sequence.

-If desired, modify the annotation by clicking with the right mouse button and select Change Annotation and Description or reducing to a GO-Slim representation Functional Analysis > Blast2GO Annotation > GO-Slim > Run GO- Slim from the Side Panel under the Functional Analysis menu.
+If desired, modify the annotation by clicking the right mouse button and selecting Change Annotation and Description or reducing it to a GO-Slim representation Run GO- Slim from the Side Panel under the Functional Analysis menu.

 During the annotation process, Enzyme Codes (EC) will be also given when a GO-term/EC number equivalence is available.

 OmicsBox provides tools for the statistical analysis of GO term frequency differences between two sets of sequences.
-Go to Functional Analysis > Enrichment Analysis > Enrichment Analysis (Fisher's Exact Test) and a new Dialog window will open (Fisher's Exact Test).
+On the Side Panel go to Functional Analysis > Enrichment Analysis and a new Dialog window will open to choose between the Fisher's Exact Test or GSEA.
 Select a .txt file or an ID list containing the sequence IDs for a subset of sequences.
-A test-set example file can be downloaded the OmicsBox website.
-Select the second set of sequences as reference set if desired.
+A test-set example file can be downloaded from the OmicsBox website.
+Select the second set of sequences as a reference set if desired.
 If no reference set is provided all annotations of the corresponding project will be used as the reference.
 Click Run to start the analysis.
 A table containing the results of this analysis will be displayed in a new tab.

 Click on Make Enriched Graph icon to visualize the results of the Fisher’s Test on the GO DAG.